Anessali/Survival-Game/README.md

 This is a project I work on for fun sometimes that may never be completed.
 It's currently a survival/exploration game, but if I add combat and NPC's, it may end up being a sort of RPG.

+### A Note on Compiling
+Although it's probably self explanatory that I've been using both the PowerShell and the batch script to compile, they call upon a [third party compiler called Tweego](https://www.motoslave.net/tweego/) to work.
+So if you want to compile this game yourself, you'll need to download that compiler and add the directory containing its executable file to your system environment variables.

 ## Passage of Time

 - [x] Time passes